Marginalia

 # limitations, datasets, contributions, claims, concepts

-Prompt caching via Anthropic's cache_control: ephemeral — the system prompt is identical across extraction calls, so it's cached server-side.
+Prompt caching uses Anthropic's cache_control: ephemeral.
+The system prompt is identical across extraction calls, so it can be cached server-side.

 Hybrid Retrieval

-Most RAG systems do vector search and call it a day.
+A vector-only retriever misses exact terms, acronyms, and graph context.
 Marginalia runs three retrieval legs in parallel, then fuses results.

 flowchart LR